mars/create-react-app-buildpack/README.md

 ### Environment variables

-`REACT_APP_*` [custom environment variables](https://github.com/facebookincubator/create-react-app/blob/v0.2.3/template/README.md#adding-custom-environment-variables) are supported on Heroku.
+[`REACT_APP_*`](https://github.com/facebookincubator/create-react-app/blob/v0.2.3/template/README.md#adding-custom-environment-variables) and [`NODE_*`](https://github.com/facebookincubator/create-react-app/pull/476) environment variables are supported on Heroku during the compile phase, when `npm run build` is executed to generate the JavaScript bundle.

 Set [config vars on a Heroku app](https://devcenter.heroku.com/articles/config-vars) like this: